 I showed him how to search on Amazon for crane trucks and let him shop.
 I showed him where the prices are marked.
 Now, one mistake I made was showing him too early how higher numbers meant it would take longer to get the toy.
 After trying to find a toy that he could get right away, I directed him back to thinking about what he really always wanted )his FAVORITE!) and not to worry about the costs.
 After almost a whole day of shopping and yelling at me for the toy, he found the one he wanted. $17.49 it would cost him.
 We then went to his spending wallet.
 He has $11 and we counted on our fingers how much more money he needed to make.
 I explained he can work for money in a few different ways:

 Paid chores.
-Now I failed to pre-plan on this project.
+Now I failed to pre-plan for this project.
 I had no idea I was opening Pandora's Box.
 I didn't have a clear idea of what chores I would pay him to do.
 My mom saved me and offered to pay him $.10 for every weed he pulled.
-My dad gave him a $1 to water the yard and I offered a $1 to vacuum a mess I made (totally over paid him I know).
+My dad gave him $1 to water the yard and I offered $1 to vacuum a mess I made (totally overpaid him I know).